 Note that the ability to open links in a new window can be used in both internal and external links …

-(You can open internal and external links in new windows – even external links to content about internal links!)
+(You can open external and internal links in new windows – even external links pointing to content about internal links!)

 WordPress Automatically Detects Broken Links